wp-plugins/bepro-listings/readme.txt

 = Does your user submission form implement custom profile fields? =

 No, not currently.
 Is this a feature you are interested in?

-= What if i dont want to link to the created listing page? =

-Simply set the post to private in the admin.

 = Are there ways to extend the features? =